shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 Content warning: blood, gore, sex

-# Chapter 1 – The Emporer
+# Chapter 1 – The Emperor

 A human paladin rode his warhorse up the cliffside path near the sea.
 The chainmail on his chest and around his horse’s body clink-clinked with each stride, and the battle-axe on his back shook.
 He held his horse’s mane in one hand and a shield in the other.
 The flowers on his white shield jostled as if they were about to fall off, but their sturdy roots grounded them onto the shield.
 The white shield, paint chipped as it were, still proudly displayed the sun and field symbol of Lathander.
 The paladin’s long golden hair flowed in the wind.
 He pulled the shield to his face and took a deep breathe.
 The flowers’ aroma and the sea air pleasured his wide nostrils.
 “Life,” he smiled.